Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Introduction

 Impurity gas seeding offers a flexible alternative.
-In the context of future metallic-wall reactors like ITER, extrinsic gases such as Nitrogen (N$_2$), Neon (Ne), and Argon (Ar) are generally categorized as low-$Z$ impurities, distinct from high-$Z$ intrinsic metallic impurities.
-Seeding these low-$Z$ impurities is highly compatible with radiative power exhaust requirements and has been shown to successfully enable access to ELM-mitigated or ELM-suppressed regimes \cite{li2023compatibility,rapp2002elm,casali2025achievement,lin2022physical,zhong2019impact}.
-However, the impact of such impurity injection on overall plasma energy confinement is complex and strongly depends not only on the specific impurity species\cite{li2023compatibility} and seeding ratios\cite{lin2022physical}, but also on machine-specific conditions and operational scenarios\cite{casali2025achievement}.
-While optimized seeding configurations can enhance pedestal stability and improve confinement in certain regimes \cite{li2023compatibility}, inappropriate seeding or excessive radiative cooling can lead to severe confinement degradation or even the triggering of large ELMs \cite{rapp2002elm,lin2022physical,casali2025achievement}.
-The underlying physical mechanisms governing these divergent responses across different tokamaks remain to be fully elucidated.
+In future metallic-wall reactors like ITER, low-Z species such as Nitrogen (N$_2$), Neon (Ne), and Argon (Ar) are generally categorized as low-$Z$ impurities, distinct from high-$Z$ intrinsic metallic impurities.
+Seeding these low-$Z$ impurities can increase edge radiation and help manage steady-state power exhaust.
+In current tokamaks, low-Z impurity injection has been shown to successfully enable access to ELM-mitigated or ELM-suppressed regimes, and sometimes can achieve divertor detachment simultaneously~\cite{li2023compatibility,rapp2002elm,casali2025achievement,lin2022physical,zhong2019impact}.
+However, its impact on pedestal stability and plasma confinement is not universal~\cite{li2023compatibility,lin2022physical,casali2025achievement}.
+Optimized seeding can can access small- or no-ELM regimes and even improve confinement~\cite{li2023compatibility}, whereas excessive radiation, fuel dilution, or unfavorable edge profile changes can degrade performance~\cite{rapp2002elm,lin2022physical,casali2025achievement}.